pau1ie/CuriousDBA/content/post/MangingProjetcs.md

 I have made some short cuts here.
 In common with many production support people I don't like to make changes on a Friday, so I made it a non-working day.
-I moved the working hours earlier a little so our Unix adminitrator can do patching during the patching window.
+I moved the working hours earlier a little so our Unix administrator can do patching during the patching window.
 I also changed the time format to include the time, as this project has quite a lot happening over a short timespan.

 Next I added a couple of dates to ignore.
 These are called "leaves", and are times when the project isn't